Transcranial Magnetic Stimulation (TMS)

 TMS Therapy Near Me

 Contact Denver Wellness Associates today to talk to one of our providers about transcranial magnetic stimulation, or TMS therapy.
-This noninvasive, in-office procedure is used to treat patients with treatment-resistant depression, PTSD, OCD – as well as to enhance brain function and help you quit smoking.
+This noninvasive, in-office procedure is used to treat patients with treatment-resistant depression, anxiety, PTSD and OCD.